What are the requirements for Dakota Corps Scholarship eligibility?

 The scholarship is renewable for up to the number of years required to complete the program, as defined by the college (i.e., one year, two years, three years, or four years), except that programs longer than four years are limited to four years.
 The recipient will not receive any additional funding for any years he or she takes beyond the required number.
 Scholarships are not provided for summer sessions at traditional four-year colleges.

-A student must make progress toward completion of the degree.
-Where academic progress is not being met and validated by the campus, the student will become ineligible until which point they can document that they are back on track through credits taken over summer, or registered credits during the academic Fall and Spring.
+A student must demonstrate satisfactory academic progress toward completing their degree.
+If the campus cannot verify satisfactory academic progress, the student will become ineligible until they can show they are back on track either through credits earned over the summer or through enrollment in sufficient credits during the fall or spring semester.

-A student that is in their last and final semester may take less then the required full credit hours if they are graduating.
+Students in their final semester may enroll in fewer than the required full-time credit hours if they are graduating.

 Details